Girls’ Camp Activity – Minerva Teichert Paint by Number Pointillism

 - Spray adhesive

 1. Allen Berg created two templates.
 One for “Christ in a Red Robe” and one for “Rescue of the Lost Lambs.”
-You can download the files from his site.
-If you are having trouble, let me know and I can help get you a copy.
+I have heard that people are having trouble getting the files from his site.
+If you are unable to get the files, please contact me via this contact form and I can help get you a copy.

 You can see the “Christ in a Red Robe” one above and the “Rescue of the Lost Lambs” should look something like this.